 Promethease reports are highly customizable.
 Users can search for specific medical conditions like AIDS or prostate cancer.
 Users can also filter by the number of academic references and the strength of the evidence.
 This is especially useful because many other DNA analysis services provide reports without explaining how they were produced.

 Users can also search by keywords for specific genes, body parts, or conditions.
-For example, you can search for variants in the MTHFR gene or BRCA1 gene.
+For example, you can search for variants in the MTHFR gene or BRCA1 gene, the latter of which is closely associated with breast cancer.
 You can also search for keywords like eyes or cancer.

 Each report result is assigned a repute that can be “good”, “bad”, or “not set.”
 This indicates whether the user’s DNA has a positive or negative impact on health.
 For example, whether an analyzed SNP decreases or increases the risk of a medical condition.